Minimum Price Variation

 • Directly impacts the bid-ask spread and the cost of trading execution.

-The minimum price variation functions as a grid on which price discovery occurs.
-Exchanges determine this increment to balance market liquidity and volatility.
-If the tick size is too small, it can reduce the depth of the order book at any single price level, making it harder to execute large orders.
-If it is too large, the bid-ask spread widens, increasing the cost of entry and exit for traders.
-For stocks, the penny ($0.01) is the standard tick.
-However, for stocks priced under $1.00, exchanges may allow sub-penny quoting (e.g., $0.0001) to facilitate trading in these lower-value securities.
-In the futures market, the "tick value" is the cash equivalent of the minimum price variation.
-This is calculated by multiplying the tick size by the contract multiplier.
-For example, if a crude oil contract represents 1,000 barrels and the minimum price variation is $0.01 per barrel, the tick value is $10.00.
-Every single tick move in the market results in a $10.00 gain or loss per contract for the trader.
+The minimum price variation functions as a rigid, invisible grid upon which the entire process of market "price discovery" occurs.
+Global exchanges meticulously determine these increments to maintain a delicate balance between market liquidity, price stability, and volatility.
+If the tick size is set too small (e.g., a fraction of a penny), it can lead to "fragmented liquidity," where the depth of the order book at any single price level becomes too shallow, making it difficult for institutions to execute large orders without significant slippage.
+Conversely, if the tick size is set too large, the bid-ask spread becomes artificially wide, which increases the immediate "entry and exit tax" for all traders, thereby reducing overall market efficiency.
+For the modern stock market, the penny ($0.01) remains the global gold standard for high-priced securities.
+However, for "penny stocks" priced under $1.00, exchanges and regulators often allow for "sub-penny" quoting—increments as small as $0.0001—to facilitate meaningful price discovery in these very low-value securities where a single cent would represent a massive percentage move.
+In the high-leverage futures market, the "tick value" is the precise cash equivalent of the minimum price variation.
+This is calculated by multiplying the official tick size by the contract's specific "multiplier."
+For example, if a crude oil futures contract represents 1,000 barrels of oil and the minimum price variation is $0.01 per barrel, the "tick value" is exactly $10.00 ($0.01 x 1,000).
+For a professional trader, every single "tick" move in the market translates into an immediate $10.00 gain or loss per contract, making the understanding of these variations a core component of position sizing and risk management.

 Real-World Example: Futures Contract Tick